LilianBoulard/PKS/README.md

 cd ~ && touch rules.v4 && sudo iptables-save >> rules.v4 && sudo mv rules.v4 /etc/iptables/
 ```

-Next, put the server files in a directory knockd is authorized to use (such as `/var/app/`) and launch `setup.py`.
+Next, update your packages with "sudo apt-get update" (modify to fit your distro) and put the server files in a public directory (such as `/var/app/`) and launch `setup.py`.

 Finally, you want to launch the server as a daemon, by opening the root crontab